Original English-language manga: Studio Ironcat

 Briefly before its closing in 2006, American manga publisher Studio Ironcat published a magazine series called AmeriManga from 2002 to 2003.
 A few of the titles in the compilation have since moved on to be published in other formats by other companies, most notably TOKYOPOP.

 Other similar magazines are still in publication today, including EigoManga's Sakura Pakk and RumblePakk titles; Purrsia Press's Mangatron; Mangazine; and Shōjo.
 International magazines of the same type include Britain's MangaMover and Sweatdrop; the Australian publication Kiseki; and the Canadian magazine Kitsune.

 Tokyopop

 Tokyopop was formerly the world's largest publisher of manga-inspired comics written in the English language, and used to publish over two dozen titles.
 From 2002 to 2011, the company actively promoted new writers via its popular Rising Stars of Manga annual competition and collection.
 Several winners from the competition eventually published their own books under the Tokyopop imprint.

 In a 2006 deal with HarperCollins, the company announced the expansion of its distribution and new adaptation projects based on American prose novels.
 It was indicated that Tokyopop planned to produce over 100 new comics over the next two years.

+Scholastic

+On Spring 2022, Tezuka Productions launched an international Kickstarter campaign to fund an English-language manga reboot series of Osamu Tezuka's Unico called Unico: Awakening by writer Samuel Sattin and artist duo Gurihiru on Spring 2022.
+After the campaign was fully funded within 24 hours, Scholastic Corporation announced publication of the series as part of Graphix Imprint on September 20, 2023.
+Both Scholastic and Tezuka Productions also announced the series to be expanded to 4 volumes with activity and handbooks to accompany them.
+During San Diego Comic Con 2025, Tezuka Productions and Scholastic announced the series to run for a total of 8 volumes.